 How Do I Calculate Leverage in 1:300 and 1:100 Leverage

-If you have a 1,000 dollar account with leverage 300:1 you can buy a maximum of 3 lots which is equivalent to 300,000 dollars contract(3 Standard lots).
+If you have a 1,000 dollar account with leverage 300:1 you as a trader can buy a maximum of 3 lots which is equivalent to 300,000 dollars contract(3 Standard lots).

-Let us calculate profits and losses based on two examples of used leverage, based on $1,000 dollars account:
+Let us calculate profits and losses based in 2 examples of used leverage, based on $1,000 dollars account:

 Example 1: (300:1 Leverage or 3 Lots)